alx-alexpark/Auto-Key-Presser/README.md

 # Auto-Key-Presser
 Automatically Presses Keys on you keyboard.
-Needs the Python package "pynput"
+Needs the Python package "pynput".
+Notice:May not work on certain games/programs.